Members: Get Tested For Free

 Manitoba Canola Growers qualify for free testing for Canola specific tests through the #GetTested Program including: Clubroot, Blackleg presence and Race identification and Verticillium Stripe.
 Additional testing offered at a fee include glyphosate resistance Kochia and Amarnath species identification.

-STEP 1: Collect 10-20 plants from 5 sites along a ‘W’ pattern in your field (50-100 total) following the sampling guidelines found on the PSI Website.
+STEP 1: Collect plants from your field following the appropriate sampling guidelines for each test found on the PSI Website.

-STEP 2: Email email@example.com to claim your code for your free test.
+STEP 2: Email email@example.com with your name, farm name and mailing address to claim your code for your free tests.

-STEP 3: Visit PSI lab website, select blackleg and enter in your code and email.
-Click apply code.
-Check the 3 consent boxes at the bottom of the page and click ‘Make Payment’.
+STEP 3: Visit PSI lab website, select blackleg, clubroot and enter in your code and email.

 Pest Surveillance Initiative (PSI) is a project of the Manitoba Canola Growers Association and Manitoba Agriculture.
-A grower lead effort.
-Testing available include:
+A grower led effort.
+Testing available includes:

 - Detection of low concentrations of clubroot

 - Specific gene identification in Blackleg